We the People of Gov't Taco, in Order to form a more perfect Taco,

 establish Flavors, insure fresh Ingredients, provide for the tastiest consumption, promote the general Food Scene, and secure the Blessings of Tacos to ourselves and to Posterity, do ordain and establish this Taco Shop in the name of Gov't Taco.

-Born in Baton Rouge and raised in Alexandria, Therese Schneider grew up in a home surrounded by food.
+Born in Baton Rouge and raised in Alexandria, Therese grew up in a home surrounded by food.
 Laying down roots in mid city Baton Rouge, her love of culinary culture has grown through her years of restaurant experience.
 When she's not busy being the Majority Whip of Gov't Taco, you can find her checking her blueberry bushes with a glass of wine in hand.